ethanthoma/zigmat/README.md

 - **Multithreading Support**: Leverages threading for parallel computation, enhancing performance on multi-core processors.
 - **Alignment Optimized**: Ensures data structures are cache-line aligned for efficient memory access.

+## Notes

+- Limited functions at the moment
+- Only matmul is optimized at the moment
+- Plan to add more operations using matrix tiling and thread pools
+- Eventually add basic neural network functions

 ## Requirements

 - Zig compiler (version 11.0 or newer recommended)